react-native-camera/react-native-camera/docs/RNCamera.md

  - `iOS` `codec`: the codec of the recorded video.
 One of `RNCamera.Constants.VideoCodec`

+ - `isRecordingInterrupted`: (boolean) whether the app has been minimized while recording

  #### `stopRecording: void`

  Should be called after recordAsync() to make the promise be fulfilled and get the video uri.